bevyengine/bevy-website/content/learn/contribute/policies/ai.md

 +++

-In recent times, there have been a growing number of contributions that are fully or partially produced by generative AI (e.g. LLMs and friends) which exhibit characteristics that result in undue extra work for other contributors and maintainers.
+In recent times, there have been a growing number of contributions that are fully or partially produced by generative AI (e.g. large language models and friends) which exhibit characteristics that result in undue extra work for other contributors and maintainers.
 While we've seen PRs and issues with these characteristics produced entirely by humans, generative AI tools have significantly lowered the level of effort required to produce